On medium-rank Lie primitive and maximal subgroups of exceptional groups of Lie type: Introduction

 \begin{theorem} Let $\mb G$ be the exceptional algebraic group $F_4$, $E_6$ or $E_7$ in characteristic $p>0$, over an algebraically closed field.
 Let $H=H(q)$ be a simple group of Lie type with $p\mid q$, and suppose that $H$ is a subgroup of $\mb G$.
 Furthermore, suppose that $H$ does not have the same type as $\mb G$.
 If $H$ is not strongly imprimitive in $\mb G$, then $\mb G=E_7$ and $H$ is one of $\PSL_2(7)$, $\PSL_2(8)$, and $\PSL_2(25)$. \end{theorem}

-(The group $\PSL_2(25)$ is always strongly imprimitive, and this case is resolved in future work of the author.
+(The group $\PSL_2(25)$ is always strongly imprimitive, and this case is resolved in work of the author and Alexander Ryba.
 It will form part of a partial classification of maximal subgroups of groups of type $E_7$.
 No example is known of the other two possible subgroups.)

 The author believes that these theorems represent close to the limit of what can be achieved simply using the techniques developed in the series of papers \cite{craven2017,craven2015un} he has produced (others on $\PSL_2$ in $E_8$ and non-defining characteristic embeddings are planned).
 More or less these techniques involve studying the restriction of small-dimensional modules for $\mb G$ to $H$, the eigenvalues of semisimple elements and Jordan block structures of unipotent elements, and proper subgroups of $H$ known to be in positive-dimensional subgroups, to find a subspace of a module, normally either the Lie algebra $L(\mb G)$ or the minimal module for $\mb G$, that is stabilized by both $H$ and a positive-dimensional subgroup $\mb X$ of $\mb G$.
 Thus $\gen{\mb X,H}$ is not all of $\mb G$, so $H$ is contained in a proper positive-dimensional subgroup of $\mb G$.
 If one chooses the subspace judiciously, one gets the refined statement on strong imprimitivity.
 To push these theorems still further probably requires more detailed use of the subgroup structure of exceptional algebraic groups, and perhaps computer proofs that explicitly compute inside finite groups of Lie type, as has been done for certain other cases.